 Featured Properties

-A portfolio spanning Quintana Roo, Baja California Sur, Baja California, and Mexico City, with a focus on strategic location, development potential, and land-positioning strength.
+A portfolio spanning Quintana Roo, Baja California Sur, Baja California, and Mexico City, focused on strategic location, development potential, and legal strength of the land.

 SolLuna

-Located in the hotel zone between Cancún and Puerto Morelos, SolLuna offers a major beachfront land position approximately ten minutes south of Cancún International Airport.
+Located in the hotel zone between Cancún and Puerto Morelos, SolLuna offers a large-scale coastal land position approximately ten minutes south of Cancún International Airport.

-The property includes approximately 127 hectares, 605 meters of beachfront, and 40 meters of road frontage, with hotel-oriented land use and vertical development potential.
+The property includes approximately 127 hectares, 605 meters of beachfront and 40 meters of road frontage, with hotel land use and vertical development potential.

 Buenaventura

-Located roughly forty minutes north of Loreto International Airport, Buenaventura is a large hospitality and coastal land asset positioned within a priority tourism corridor.
+Located approximately forty minutes north of Loreto International Airport, Buenaventura is a large-scale coastal and hotel asset situated within a priority tourism corridor.

 The property includes approximately 397 hectares, 4 km of beachfront, 4 km of road frontage, a 25-room hotel, and an additional 10-hectare development component.